John Webber: Biography

 In April 1778, Captain Cook's ships Resolution and Discovery anchored at Ship Cove, in King George's Sound, now known as Nootka Sound, Vancouver Island, Canada to refit.
 The crew took observations and recorded encounters with the local people.
 Webber made watercolour landscapes including "Resolution and Discovery in Ship Cove, 1778".
 His drawings and paintings were engraved for the British Admiralty's account of the expedition, which was published in 1784.

-Back in England in 1780 Webber exhibited around 50 works at Royal Academy exhibitions between 1784 and 1792, and was elected an associate of the Royal Academy in 1785 and R.A. in 1791.
-Most of his work were landscapes.
-Sometimes figures were included as in "A Party from H.M.S.
-Resolution shooting sea horses", which was shown at the academy in 1784, and his "The Death of Captain Cook" became well known through an engraving of it.
-Another version of this picture is in the William Dixson gallery at Sydney.